dhinojosa/scala-implicits-katacoda/05_scala_identifying_implicits/intro.md

 5. Converting Java to Scala Collections
 6. Ordering a `List`

-Knowing some of the way that Scala makes use of these wrappers will definitely help in understanding how to use some of your own `implicit`s
+Knowing some of the ways that Scala makes use of these wrappers enforces understanding how to use some of your own `implicit`s